 |Direct PLUS Loan||= COA – EFA

-We suggest that you work out your living and studying expenses in Québec City are likely to be before you arrive.
-We provide a sample student budget to help you with this.
+We suggest that you work out what your living and studying expenses in Québec City are likely to be before you arrive.
+To help with this, you can look at our sample student budget.

 Confirmation of your loan

-The amount calculated by BBAF represents a maximum.
+The amount calculated by BBAF is the maximum you are entitled to.
 You have the option of taking less, given that the money is a loan that must be paid back in full, with interest.

-You will receive a Disclosure Statement from the U.S. government confirming the amount you qualify for when we have finished processing your application and have entered the information in your file.
+You will receive a Disclosure Statement from the U.S. government confirming the amount you qualify for once we have finished processing your application and have entered the information in your file.

 Payments are made once per session, after the deadline for course withdrawal with tuition refund (about a month after the beginning of term).

-Your loans are paid directly into your Université Laval account in Canadian currency converted at the current exchange rate.
-Part of your loan goes to pay your tuition fees, and the remainder if any is deposited in your personal account.
-We email you a detailed notification of deposit at that time.
+Your loans are paid directly into your Université Laval account and converted automatically into Canadian currency at the current exchange rate.
+Part of your loan goes to pay your tuition fees, and any remainder is deposited in your personal account.
+We will email you a detailed notification of deposit at that time.